-This tall, foamy concoction starts with rye whiskey, and while the recipe calls for Bulleit, feel free to use whichever you like best.
+This tall, foamy concoction starts with rye whiskey, and while the recipe calls for Bulleit, use whichever rye you like best.
 With lemon juice, egg white and maple syrup rather than simple syrup, it’s essentially a maple Whiskey Sour—which is a solid start to a drink—but Lafranconi doesn’t stop there.
-Instead, he tops the concoction with five ounces of Belgian beer, in particular the Scaldis Pêche Mel, a strong peach ale.
+He tops the concoction with five ounces of Belgian beer, in particular the Scaldis Pêche Mel, a strong peach ale.
 It might seem counterintuitive, but the subtle peach flavors along with the other ingredients evoke a sense of summertime revelry.
-However, if the peach puts you off, you can substitute with another Belgian ale—be sure to stay on the brighter side, though, as something too dark and overly malty can throw off the flavors.
+However, if the peach puts you off, you can substitute with another Belgian ale.
+Be sure to stay on the brighter side, though, as an ale that is too dark and overly malty can throw off the other flavors.

 - Mesquite salt or your favorite barbecue dry rub spice mixture

 Coat the rim of a pint or double Old Fashioned glass with mesquite salt or dry rub.